DECLARE-Project/palladio-headless/README.md

 - Running the Palladio LQNS solver for a `PcmInstance`
 - Building `PcmInstances` on the fly with a fluent builder API.
 - Programmatically extracting the performance analysis results of the LQNS analysis.
+- A nice and strongly-typed API for performance analysis results.

 > **Attention:** This project is a work in progress and as such, the API is unstable and may change anytime.
 For recent changes refer to the change log.